 popular name for a stalk-eyed, short-tailed, ten-legged crustacean, Old English crabba, from a general Germanic root (compare Dutch krab, Old High German krebiz, German Krabbe, Old Norse krabbi "crab"), related to Low German krabben, Dutch krabelen "to scratch, claw," from PIE root *gerbh- "to scratch, carve" (see carve).
 French crabe (13c.) is from Germanic, probably Old Norse.

 The zodiac constellation name is attested in English from c.
 1000; the Crab Nebula (1840), however, is in Taurus, the result of the supernova of 1054, and is so called for its shape.
+Crab stick "white fish meat dyed to resemble crab and pressed into a stick shape" is by mid-1950s.
 To catch a crab "fall or be thrown due to a mistake in rowing" is from 1785.
 The crab-louse (1540s), commonly found in pubic hair, is so called for its shape and appearance.
 Short form crab for this is from 1840; related: Crabs.

 "fruit of the wild apple tree," a small and tart variety of apple, c.
 1300 (mid-13c. in place-names), crabbe, perhaps from Scandinavian words (compare Swedish krabbäpple) which are of obscure origin.
 As "walking stick made of crab wood" by 1740.
 Crab-tree is from early 15c.
 Crab-apple for "fruit of the wild apple tree" is by 1712.